-- Review the full HOW Design Live program with nearly 100 sessions and map out your customized conference agenda.
+- Review the full HOW Design Live program and map out your customized conference agenda.
 Choose a mix of sessions that benefit you personally and that can expand your whole team’s expertise and improve your work.

 - Download this persuasive letter for your boss.
 Include the sessions you’d like to attend, and name-drop some big-time speakers.
 (If your boss isn’t a designer, be sure to include some of the top brands that will be represented.)

 - Ready your argument that attending HOW Design Live will make you a bigger asset to your company.

 STEP 2 — Pick the Right Time to Talk About It